-Manually operated deflation values shall be capable of adjustment to a deflation rate of 0.3 kPa/s to 0.4 kPa/s (2 mmHg/s to 3 mmHg/s).

-Manually operated deflation valves shall be easily adjusted to these values.
+The pneumatic system deflation valves shall be capable of adjustment to a deflation rate of 0.3 kPa/s to 0.4 kPa/s (2 mmHg/s to 3 mmHg/s)?
+The pneumatic system deflation valves shall be easily adjusted to these values.